feraz391/Credit-Risk-Prediction-to-Improve-Loan-Approval-/README.md

 # Credit Risk Prediction to Improve Loan Approval

 ## Project Overview
-This project (March 2024) aims to enhance loan approval processes by developing a machine learning model to predict credit risk.
+This project (May’25-Jun’25) aims to enhance loan approval processes by developing a machine learning model to predict credit risk.
 The model identifies key predictors of loan default, enabling banks to make informed lending decisions with improved accuracy and efficiency.

 ## Objectives
 - Select relevant features to predict credit risk while eliminating multicollinearity.